dereknheiley/UnrealSimon/README.md

 Known Issues:
-Delay between end of game playing sequence and Simon buttons being unlocked for user input PlayerController stores Player directly instead of using a Player model (future feature will use models for multiple saved users)
-SoundController called from GameViewController to save redundant observer logic High Scores commented in but not implemented
+Delay between end of game playing sequence and Simon buttons being unlocked for user input PlayerController stores Player directly instead of using a Player model SoundController called from GameViewController to save redundant observer logic High Scores commented in but not implemented